BradHutchings/Mmojo-Server/docs/Package-mmojo-server.md

 MMOJO_SERVER="mmojo-server"
 MMOJO_SERVER_EXE ="mmojo-server.exe"
-MMOJO_SERVER_ARGS="llama-server-one-args"
+MMOJO_SERVER_ARGS="mmojo-server-args"
 printf "\n**********\n*\n* FINISHED: Environment Variables.\n*\n**********\n\n"
 ```

 ---
 ### Create Package Directory
-Create a folder and copy `llama-server-one` into the new folder.
+Create a folder and copy `mmojo-server` into the new folder.
 ```
 # This should use variables for paths and filenames.
 So should the packaging instructions.
 cd ~